-The focus of our work now and for the coming year is to support the establishment and development of the UK Emergency Medical Team.
+The focus of our work now and for the coming year is to consolidate the development of the national UK Emergency Medical Team.
 The UK government, through its Department for International Development, has established a national team to respond to sudden onset disasters overseas.
-This national team is a partnership between the Department for International Development, Handicap International, the UK fire and rescue service and UK-Med.
+This national team is a partnership between the Department for International Development, Handicap International, the UK Fire and Rescue Service and UK-Med.
 UK-Med is tasked to recruit and train all the healthcare staff for the UK national emergency medical team and ensure there is always the required number of healthcare workers on-call and available for immediate deployment when required by the UK government.
 The UK Emergency Medical Team feeds into the global emergency medical teams programme at WHO, to which members of UK-Med give support.
-The UK Emergency Medical Team is due shortly to be verified by WHO as meeting the required standards for international deployment as updated by WHO and will take its place as the first European team to be classified and verified by WHO as a member of its global registry of emergency medical teams.
-In support of this programme we will continue to extend and develop our training programme with pre-deployment core training, specialist training and core deployment training courses.
-Crucial to the ethos and work of UK-Med is the recruitment of volunteers.
+The UK Emergency Medical Team was verified in December 2016 by WHO as meeting the required standards for Type 1 and Type 2 and specialist rehabilitation international deployment and will take its place as the first European team to be classified and verified by WHO as a member of its global registry of emergency medical teams.
+In support of this programme we will continue to extend and develop our training programme with pre-deployment core training, specialist training and core deployment training courses.Crucial to the ethos and work of UK-Med is the recruitment of volunteers.
 All medical, surgical and other healthcare workers who deploy overseas in response to an emergency, either as part of a national UK Emergency Medical Team, or within UK-Med itself, are volunteers.
-We support them in liaising with their employers to facilitate their salaries, whenever possible, are continued to be paid, and in the case of a national government sponsored deployment, will negotiate financial recompense to their employers if they have to use extra staff while the volunteers are overseas.
+We support them in liaising with their employers to facilitate their salaries, whenever possible, being continued to be paid, and in the case of a national government sponsored deployment, will negotiate financial recompense to their employers from DFID if they have to use extra staff while the volunteers are overseas.